-H.17.
-BACHELOR OF SCIENCE IN MATHEMATICS 33BSMM - 3 - YEAR FULL-TIME
+K. BACHELOR OF SCIENCE IN MATHEMATICS 33BSMM - 3 - YEAR FULL-TIME

 The purpose of this qualification is to provide students with, in the broadest terms, Mathematical thinking skills and attitudes.
-The programme has been transformed in order to reflect the changed workplace demands and opportunities that digitalisation and, more specifically, the fourth industrial revolution, are creating for a Mathematics graduate: Students will be taught computer programming as well as the use specific Mathematical software - in particular MATLAB, Python and/or SAS - as an essential part of their training.
+The programme has been transformed in order to reflect the changed workplace demands and opportunities that digitalisation and, more specifically, the fourth industrial revolution, are creating for a Mathematics graduate: Students will be taught computer programming as well as the use of specific Mathematical software - in particular MATLAB, Python and/or SAS - as an essential part of their training.
 A strand of newly designed modules are aimed to convey the techniques and results of Discrete Mathematics, necessary for designing and analysing algorithms, information security, data encryption, and logistics.
 Mathematics is the language of modern science which anybody needs to have mastered who aspires to use modern technology in an insightful, proactive manner.
 Equipped with the use of this language, holders of a BSc Mathematics will be able to wield its powers and become innovators.
 The programme aims to provide a broad base of integrated Mathematical skills, covering the entire spectrum and emphasizing applications in IT, financial analysis, and logistics.

-H.17.1.
-ADMISSION REQUIREMENTS BASED ON NAMIBIAN SCHOOL LEAVING CERTIFICATES 2021 ONWARDS Candidates must be in possession of a valid Namibian Senior Secondary Certificate (NSSC) with EITHER:
+K.1.
+ADMISSION REQUIREMENTS BASED ON NAMIBIAN SCHOOL LEAVING CERTIFICATES 2021 ONWARDS

-A pass in total of five (5) different subjects with
+To be admitted into the Bachelor of Science in Mathematics degree programme, candidates must be in possession of a valid Namibian Senior Secondary Certificate (NSSC) with a pass in a total of five (5) different subjects as follows (minimum 27 points on the UNAM Scale):

-- 2 subjects on NSSCAS level with a "d" average or higher, of which one should be Mathematics. - 3 subjects on NSSCO level with "C" average or higher, and English must be at minimum "C" at NSSCO level.
+(a) 2 subjects on NSSCAS level with d average or higher, of which one should be Mathematics.